bgd-labs/aave-permissions-book/README.md

 ![Aave Permissions Book](./permissions_banner.jpg)
 # Aave Permissions Book

-Tool to index and visualize all the permissions on the whole Aave smart contracts ecosystem.
+Tool to index and visualise all the permissions on the whole Aave smart contracts ecosystem.

 ## Table of contents
 - [Description](#Description)